nelstrom/homebrew-vim/README.md

     brew install nelstrom/homebrew-vim/vim

+If that doesn't work, try this instead:

+    brew install nelstrom/vim/vim

 This formula is based on [the standard Homebrew formula][formula] for Vim, but it has been modified to include a [patch][] that adds a few new commands: `:cdo`, `:cfdo`, `:ldo`, and `:lfdo`.

 Check out the talk I gave at Vim London: [Meet the :cdo and :cfdo commands][video]